Baldur's Gate (video game): Reviews and awards

 Baldur's Gate received positive reviews from virtually every major computer gaming publication that reviewed it.
 At the time of the game's release, PC Gamer US said that Baldur's Gate "reigns supreme over every RPG currently available, and sets new standards for those to come".
 Computer Shopper called it "clearly the best Advanced Dungeons & Dragons (AD&D) game ever to grace a PC screen".
 Maximum PC magazine compared the gameplay to Diablo, but noted its more extensive selection of features and options.
 The pixel-based characters were panned, but the reviewer stated that "the gloriously rendered backgrounds make up for that shortcoming".
 The main criticism was of the problems with the path finding algorithm for non-player characters.
 Despite this, the game was deemed an "instant classic" because of the amount of customization allowed, the "fluid story lines", and the replayability.
 The reviewer from Pyramid felt that the "basic buzz was positive" surrounding the development of the game.
 The "actual results are a mixed bag, but there's real promise for the future" thanks to the inclusion of the Infinity Engine.

-Baldur's Gate was named the best computer role-playing game of 1998 by the Academy of Interactive Arts & Sciences, the Academy of Adventure Gaming Arts & Design, Computer Gaming World, the Game Developers Conference, Computer Games Strategy Plus, IGN, CNET Gamecenter, The Electric Playground, RPG Vault, PC Gamer US and GameSpot.
+Baldur's Gate was awarded "PC Role-Playing Game of the Year" by the Academy of Interactive Arts & Sciences during the 2nd Annual Interactive Achievement Awards.
+The game also won computer role-playing game awards by the Academy of Adventure Gaming Arts & Design, Computer Gaming World, the Game Developers Conference, Computer Games Strategy Plus, IGN, CNET Gamecenter, The Electric Playground, RPG Vault, PC Gamer US and GameSpot.
 IGN, Computer Games and RPG Vault also presented it with their overall "Game of the Year" awards.
-The editors of Computer Games wrote that Baldur's Gate "delivers everything you could ask for in a computer game."
+The editors of Computer Games wrote that Baldur's Gate "delivers everything you could ask for in a computer game".